 In this example:

-• The rectangle’s properties such as size, rotation, scale, and opacity are modified based on the value of the isExpanded state variable.
+ContentViewthat contains a rectangle and a button. - The rectangle’s properties such as size, rotation, scale, and opacity are modified based on the value of the

-• The .animation modifier applies the animation to all animatable view properties within the same animation block.
+.animationmodifier applies the animation to all animatable view properties within the same animation block. - We use the

 This code demonstrates how to animate changes to view properties over time in SwiftUI, achieving effects such as resizing, rotating, scaling, and changing opacity.
 Experiment with different properties and animation modifiers to create the desired visual effects in your SwiftUI app.